srevn/kqexec/README.md

   - Triggers when permissions, timestamps, or link counts change
   - Example: When `chmod` or `chown` is used on a file or directory

-- `MODIFY`: Monitors changes to file contents
+- `CONTENT`: Monitors changes to file contents
   - Maps to NOTE_DELETE, NOTE_RENAME, and NOTE_REVOKE in kqueue
   - Triggers when a file's content is modified
   - Example: When a text editor saves changes to a file